inf112-v21/BrentPizza/README.md

 ## How to run the program

 The program is built using Maven.
 To run the game, run  serverStart.java in the master branch.
 The server will ask for amount of players in the console.
-2 is recommended, however 11 is maximum.
-After that run either Main or Main1 ro start the game.
+2 is recommended, however 6 is maximum.
+After that run either Main or Main1 to start the game.
+After you press the connect button you can press enter in terminal to connect to local host.
+Thn press enter on the screen.
 To determine the robots action, choose 5 cards from the 9 options that are given and press the ready button.
-When the games is started, press the **Start**-button on the screen to start the game.
+When the games is started, press the **Play**-button on the screen to start the game.
 If you are playing multi-player, the robots will not move until all players have chosen their cards and pressed ready.
 Keep eye on console to be properly updated on current game events.
 Proper GUI messages will be implemtned in the last iteration.

 Recommended screen resolution: 1920x1080